 Next is one of the most common interior design mistakes.

 The furniture Doesn’t Fit In The Room.

-That’s because you didn’t call the designer before you went ahead and plunked your money down on furniture that you CANNOT RETURN.
+That’s because you thought you could do everything on your own.
+However, you plunked your money down on furniture that you CANNOT RETURN.

 And, here too, with some interior designs, you’ll regret.
 But, I can’t tell you how many times I’ve been in clients’ homes where the furniture did not fit in the room; or the furniture was so BIG, BLOATED and BULKY one could hardly move through the space.